Safety around Trucks with FleetWatch

-- If a truck is signaling to chance lanes, give it room.
+- If a truck is signalling to change lanes, give it room.
 The Driver may be trying to avoid another vehicle

-- When traveling in the left lane on a highway and you approach an on-ramp, move right to allow trucks to enter the highway
+- When travelling in the left lane on a highway and you approach an on-ramp, move right to allow trucks to enter the highway

 Allow some space